loopandlearn/news/docs/edition/2024-09-09.md

 ### TCOYD ONE 2024 August Meeting

-The ONE Conference, put on by Taking Control of Your Diabetes (TCOYD), is the ultimate conference and retreat for ADULTS with type one diabetes and their loved ones.
+The ONE Conference, put on by [Taking Control of Your Diabetes (TCOYD)](https://tcoyd.org/){:target="_blank"}, is the ultimate conference and retreat for ADULTS with type one diabetes and their loved ones.
 TCOYD is a nonprofit, charitable organization that has been around since 1995.

 > Thank you to LnL member Wendy Fuller for sharing these meeting highlights from San Diego, CA, 16-18 August 2024!

-For the past two summers I have attended The ONE Conference.
+For the past two summers I have attended the [ONE Conference](https://tcoyd.org/one-2024/){:target="_blank"}.
 The retreat takes place at the Paradise Point Resort in San Diego, CA every August.
 It’s two days jam-packed with learning about all the new advancements in diabetes care, making connections with other T1s and having a lot of fun!

 The weekend starts with a sponsor lounge with all the major diabetes companies represented.
 You can look at, touch and talk about all the currently available tech and get all your questions answered.
 Exercise opportunities are available every morning and the days are packed with all types of relevant T1 breakout sessions from advanced AID systems, including Loop, to the emotional side of Type 1.